 Have you ever wondered why your dog eats grass?
 In this expert article, Dr. Addie explains some common reasons why your pup grazes on grass from time to time—and whether you should worry.

 Pica in dogs is a term for when your dog chews and eats objects that have no nutritional value.
 Pica in dogs can cause dogs to eat or chew rocks, sticks, and grass.
-Eating rocks and sticks is a bad habit, but grass eating is usually a normal behavior.
+Eating rocks and sticks is a bad habit, but grass-eating is usually normal behavior.
 Many people believe that eating grass means that your dog is sick or trying to vomit.
-Actually, the most common reason for grass eating is that it is a normal dog behavior.
+Actually, the most common reason for grass-eating is that it is a normal dog behavior.
 If you have been wondering, “why do dogs eat grass”, here are the 3 most common reasons that dogs eat grass.

 Some dogs may just eat grass because they are bored.
-If your dog has not had enough exercise or physical activity, they may be bored.
-As a veterinarian, I see grass eating more commonly in bored puppies.
+If your dog has not had enough exercise or physical activity, it may be boring.
+As a veterinarian, I see grass-eating more commonly in bored puppies.
 If you think your dog is bored and that is the cause for the grass eating, it may be a good idea to play fetch in the yard or go on a long walk.
-You can also provide puzzle toys which can provide some mental stimulation.
+You can also provide puzzle toys that can provide some mental stimulation.
 Also, it may be a good idea to offer your pup a fun and interactive bouncy fish toy.

 If your dog is showing other symptoms of stomach upset such as vomiting or diarrhea, your dog may be eating grass because they are nauseous.
 The only time my dog eats grass is when she is feeling nauseous.
 Researchers at the UC Davis School of Veterinary Medicine found around 20% of dogs vomited after eating grass and other plant material.
 If your dog is showing signs of stomach upset including constipation, vomiting, diarrhea, or decreased appetite, you should contact a veterinarian.
 Your veterinarian may need to prescribe medications like metronidazole for dogs to control diarrhea and stomach upset.